Donaim/proviral-pres1/slides.md

 <!--

 - Let's walk through the Proviral Sample Workflow.
 This is, basically, a standard progression for every proviral sample.
-- We kick off with **data gathering and initial processing**.
+- We start with **data gathering and micall processing**.
 This is where biological, physical samples are turned into A-C-T-G strings, and then into more structured datasets.
-- Next is **pipeline activation**, where the Proviral Pipeline comes alive, it loads the sample data, and runs some initial checks and prepartions.
+- Next is **pipeline activation**, where the Proviral Pipeline comes alive.
+  <br> It loads the sample data, and runs some initial checks and prepartions.
 - After that HIVIntact takes stage.
 Its job is to check for any anomalies present in the DNA.
 - Then we are back in the pipeline, as it gets the results from HIVIntact.
 It processes those results to provide a nicer summary.
 - Finally, we use BBLabTools to make landscape plots.
 This step is actually manual, and optional, unlike all the rest.